Skip to content

 • Proven track record with regulated industries (A&D, manufacturing, pharma) where Project Online users are concentrated

-Migration isn't just data transfer—it's continuity.
-Cora PPM ensures your PMO's established governance, compliance requirements, and decision-making processes remain intact while eliminating Project Online's technical limitations.
+Online migration isn't just data transfer—it's continuity.
+Cora PPM keeps your PMO's established governance, compliance requirements, and decision-making processes intact while eliminating Project Online's technical limitations.

 Cora PPM's AI roadmap builds on an existing enterprise portfolio data model—while Microsoft is still establishing this foundation across fragmented Planner and Copilot capabilities.